Skip to main content

 I want to say just a little about the areas in which I consider that there is room to make the bill stronger.
 I am grateful to hear the cabinet secretary state her intention to remove the provision that a conviction must not have been previously addressed by the High Court in the context of appeal.
 As I said in my question to the Lord Advocate after her statement last week, new information on and understanding of how the scandal has been handled and dealt with is coming to light via various sources, not least the public inquiry, on an on-going basis.
 In the absence of that newer information, the earlier convictions cannot be considered safe.
 I have amendments planned along similar lines to those of the cabinet secretary on that.

-I also want the provisions of the bill to apply to people who were not themselves working in a post office but were convicted along with the person who is covered by the bill.
+I also want the provisions of the bill to apply to people who were not themselves working in a post office but were convicted along with someone who is covered by the bill.
 Additionally, if a close relative of someone who worked in a post office was convicted instead, perhaps to save their relative some distress, they should also be covered.

 The amendments that we will discuss on Thursday will make the bill more robust, more inclusive and more effective, but the bill is neither the beginning nor the end of the story.
 It is not the beginning, because it builds on the years of arduous campaigning by Alan Bates and others, the years of speaking tenacious truth to perfidious power and the years of countering lies and persecution with courage and comradeship.
 It is not the end, because those who have survived the ordeal, and the families of those who have not, still have not received what is properly due to them.